deltadefi-protocol/aiken-virtual-dex/specs/5_trade_account.md

 - `oracle_nft`: The policy id of `OracleNFT`
 - `owner`: The pub key has of account owner
 - `fee_ref_token`: The policy id of `FeeRefToken`
+- `emergency_token`: The policy id of the emergency token

 ## Datum